leafo/lapis/docs/utilities.md

 ### `underscore(str)`

 Convert CamelCase to camel_case.
-This is used in various parts of Lapis, such as handling the automatic translation of elements like converting a class name to a database table name.
+This is used in various parts of Lapis, such as handling the automatic translation of names like converting a class name to a database table name.

 $dual_code{
 lua = [[